fmtr/amniotic/docs/recordings.md

     Originally I'd planned Spotify integration.
 But on the _very day_ I started to work on it, the `libspotify` [ API was closed down](https://developer.spotify.com/community/news/2022/04/12/libspotify-sunset/).
 Anyway, since I wanted some kind of cloud integration (so as not to strictly _require_ local files), and because YouTube contains a lot ambient audio content, I though that it would make for a decent solution, at least for the meantime.

+## Adding Recordings via YouTube

+This can be done via the [Lovelace Dashboard](install/dashboard.md), specifically the "Recording Download" section.
+The input accepts both YouTube URLs or YouTube video IDs.
+Paste one of these into the control and hit Enter.
+You should then see download progress and messages appear as the audio stream is downloaded.
+Once it completes, you will find the new Recording listed in the "Theme Recording" pulldown.

 ## Adding Recordings Manually

 ### Addon via Media Browser